LAION-AI/laion.ai/blog/video2dataset.md

 ---
 [[GitHub]](https://github.com/iejMac/video2dataset)

 Within only two years large foundational models like [CLIP](https://arxiv.org/abs/2103.00020), [Stable Diffusion](https://arxiv.org/abs/2112.10752), and [Flamingo](https://arxiv.org/abs/2204.14198) have fundamentally transformed multimodal deep learning.
 Because of such models and their impressive capabilities to either create stunning, high-resolution imagery or to solve complex downstream tasks, joint text-image modeling has emerged from a niche application to one of the (or maybe _the_) most relevant topics in today’s AI landscape.
 Remarkably, all these models, despite addressing very different tasks and being very different in design, share three fundamental properties as the main drivers behind their strong performance:  A simple and stable objective function during (pre-)training, a well-investigated scalable model architecture, and - probably most importantly - a large diverse dataset.

-As of 2023, multi-modal deep learning is still heavily focusing on text-image modeling, while other modalities such as video (and audio) are only sparsely investigated.
+As of 2023, multimodal deep learning is still heavily focusing on text-image modeling, while other modalities such as video (and audio) are only sparsely investigated.
 Since the algorithms to train the above models are usually modality agnostic, one might wonder why there aren’t strong foundational models for these additional modalities.
 The reason for this is – plain and simple – the lacking availability of large scale, annotated datasets.
 As opposed to image modeling, where there are established datasets for scaling such as [LAION-5B](https://arxiv.org/abs/2210.08402), [DataComp](https://arxiv.org/abs/2304.14108), and [COYO-700M](https://github.com/kakaobrain/coyo-dataset) and scalable tools as [img2dataset](https://github.com/rom1504/img2dataset), this lack of clean data hinders research and development of large multimodal models especially for the video domain.

 We argue that overcoming this data problem is a core interest of (open source) multi-modal research since it can foster important previously impossible projects such as high quality [video](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) and [audio](https://google-research.github.io/seanet/audiolm/examples/) generation, [better pre-trained models for robotics](https://twitter.com/comma_ai/status/1666959310310752257?s=20), [movie AD for the blind community](https://www.robots.ox.ac.uk/~vgg/research/autoad/), and more.